Definition

 Playing with Partners

-Hand and Foot may be played with Partners.
-The game will continue as normally, with each “team” acting as a single Player normally would.
-Each team will be dealt 11 cards for the Hand, and 11 cards for the Foot, and will work together to make their plays and deciding which cards to discard.
+Each team will be dealt 11 cards for the Hand, and 11 cards for the Foot, and will work together to make their plays and decide which cards to discard.

 - When taking the pile, only the top card may be used for any melds within that same turn.
-Also, 7 cards must be taken when taking the pile.

-- At the start of each turn, 2 cards are drawn.
-At the end of each turn, one card is discarded.
-In order to end a round, a Player must discard their last card in this fashion.
+- To end a round, a Player must discard their last card in this fashion.

 Scoring Charts